The Ezrah Charitable Trust

 Address: 831 E Morehead St, Suite 940, Charlotte, NC 28202

 Note: This foundation does not have a public website or publicly listed contact information for grant applications.
-The foundation only makes contributions to preselected charitable organizations and does not accept unsolicited requests for funds.
+The foundation only makes contributions to preselected charitable organisations and does not accept unsolicited requests for funds.

 Overview